 \subsubsection{Dynamic Cluster-aware Feature Propagation}

-DCFP constitutes the first step of DTRGC, designed to initialize missing attributes in the graph by leveraging the structural clusters of nodes.
-Unlike standard feature propagation, which uniformly propagates information across the entire graph, DCFP dynamically adjusts the propagation intensity based on whether nodes belong to the same cluster, thereby reinforcing feature propagation within clusters while suppressing feature diffusion across clusters.
+DCFP dynamically adjusts the propagation intensity based on whether nodes belong to the same cluster, thereby reinforcing feature propagation within clusters while suppressing feature diffusion across clusters.
 In each iteration, node features are propagated according to the normalized adjacency matrix, followed by a backtracking step to ensure that attribute-complete nodes remain unchanged.

-To leverage cluster structural information effectively, DCFP performs classic $k$-means clustering after every $T$ iteration and subsequently adjusts the adjacency matrix to reflect the updated cluster structure.
+To leverage cluster structural information effectively, DCFP performs $k$-means clustering after every $T$ iteration and subsequently adjusts the adjacency matrix to reflect the updated cluster structure.
 Specific adjustment as follows:

-where, $c_i$ and $c_j$ represent the clusters to which nodes $i$ and $j$ belong, respectively.
-Setting $\alpha > 1$ enhances the feature propagation between nodes within the same cluster is enhanced, whereas setting $\beta < 1$ weakens propagation across clusters.
+where $c_i$ and $c_j$ represent the clusters to which nodes $i$ and $j$ belong, respectively.
+Setting $\alpha>1$ strengthens intra‑cluster propagation, while $\beta<1$ weakens inter‑cluster propagation.

-E. Rossi et al. \cite{rossi2022unreasonable} prove the convergence of a similar formula as shown in Eq.(\ref{eq4}) and provided the required number of iterations for convergence in discrete time.
-Based on this result, $T$ at 40 in this work.
-FP and adjacency matrix adjustments are performed alternately, with the modified adjacency matrix $\hat{\mathbf{A}}_{ij}^{(t)}$ used to update node features over the next $T$ iterations.
+Rossi et al. \cite{rossi2022unreasonable} show this update converges and specify the needed iterations, so we set $T=40$ in this work.
+Feature propagation and adjacency updating then alternate: the adjusted matrix $\hat{\mathbf{A}}_{ij}^{(t)}$ is used for the next $T$ iterations.

-\subsubsection{Hierarchical Neighborhood-aware Imputation}
+\subsubsection{Hierarchical Neighborhood-Aware Imputation}

-Although DCFP achieves alternating optimization of clustering and imputation, it overlooks the varying needs of different types of attribute-missing nodes and does not fully utilize the neighborhood structural information for targeted imputation.
-To address this limitation, we propose the HNAI, which follows a progressive imputation process that prioritizes information-rich nodes, using them as references to impute information-scarce nodes.
+Although DCFP achieves alternating optimization of clustering and imputation, it does not fully utilize the neighborhood structural information for targeted imputation.
+HNAI remedies this by progressively imputing: it first fills information‑rich nodes and then uses them to guide the sparse ones.